 - Amazon requires you to get approval to sell in most of their categories.
-However, Amazon doesn’t grant approval in many categories.
+However, Amazon doesn't grant authorization in many categories.
 As a result, you end up with very few categories in which you can sell.
 Some categories are nearly impossible to get into because they are already saturated with sellers.

 - Amazon has a lot of rules.
-For example, if you submit a photo of your product, it needs to have a background with a particular shade of white so it blends in with their homepage.
+For example, if you submit a photo of your product, it needs to have a background with a particular shade of white, so it blends in with their homepage.
 This requires a lot of photo editing, which takes up way too much time.

 - You need permission from many brands to sell their products.
 For example, I bought some really nice men's polo shirts from Ralph Lauren online.
 I had a receipt to prove that they were legitimate, but Amazon wanted me to provide a letter, from Ralph Lauren, stating that I have permission to distribute their brand.
 Clearly, that wasn't something I was going to be able to get, so I was unable to sell my polos on Amazon.
 Bummer.

-- Their website is not user friendly. eBay is so easy that even my Dad (a man who still types with his two index fingers) can do it.
-I just couldn’t figure out Amazon’s process, especially when trying to print shipping labels.
+- Their website is not user-friendly. eBay is so easy that even my Dad (a man who still types with his two index fingers) can do it.
+I just couldn't figure out Amazon's process, especially when trying to print shipping labels.

-- Payment isn’t instantly sent to your PayPal account like it is on eBay.
+- Payment isn't instantly sent to your PayPal account like it is on eBay.
 You have to wait until Amazon pays out.
-I think the intervals may have been every couple weeks, but I can’t remember exactly.
+I think the intervals may have been every couple of weeks, but I can't remember exactly.

 - Amazon buyers are generally looking for new items.
 This knocks out a large part of my inventory.
-While I do have some new items, there is so many restrictions that I couldn’t list most of them.
+While I do have some new items, there are so many restrictions that I couldn't list most of them.

 Why It Failed

-I had one experience with direct sales and it will be my last.
+I had one experience with direct sales, and it will be my last.
 Misguidedly, I signed up for Mary Kay back when I was about 23-24 years old.
 I paid about $100 to buy a product kit after attending one of their free facials with my sister.
 It failed horribly.
 I blame my young age and naivety.